pgk-labs/Forti/README.md

 9. Known issues

-1 - Cannot find correctly dependencies when loading a JSON file with many objects (example: entire firewall poliies JSON file rather than a single firewall policy)
+1 - Cannot find correctly dependencies when loading a JSON file with many objects (example: entire firewall poliies JSON file rather than a single firewall policy) (fixed)

 Validate the changes before every action.
 I am not responsible for misconfigurations on the fortigate devices.